checkstyle/contribution/checkstyle-tester/README.md

 Diff Regression config: {{URI to my_checks.xml}}

-If you want to generate [Difference Report with Different Base and Patch Config] (./README_MANUAL_EXECUTION.md#difference-report-with-different-base-and-patch-config) (for split properties, change property types, add a new property, etc...), you need to add one more URI to the pull request description.
+If you want to generate [Difference Report with Different Base and Patch Config](./README_MANUAL_EXECUTION.md#difference-report-with-different-base-and-patch-config)
+(for split properties, change property types, add a new property, etc...), you need to add one more URI to the pull request description.
 This URI must refer to patch config.
 The additional URI format should be like this:

 Diff Regression patch config: {{URI to patch_config.xml}}

+Optional - you can add some label for your report.
+It can be useful in case you are creating many reports.
+You need to add special line to PR description:

+Report label: here is some label

+Everything between "Report label: " and EOL will be taken as a label for the report.
+For the example above, label will be `here is some label`.
+This text will be added in bot message before link to report.

 Examples of URIs: